powerhouse-industries/front-end-starter/README.md

 ### Dependency Management
 We rely on a number of JavaScript libraries to add functionality to our projects.
 Some of these have been written internally and others not.
 We use Bower to handle these dependencies which can be installed using `bower-installer`.
 If you've run the `npm run setup` command when cloning FES you should have all the default dependencies.

+## Performance
+Quick roundup of our thoughts on performance.